nuxt/docs/en/api/configuration-modules.md

 ## `buildModules` (2.9+)

 Some modules are only required during development and build time.
-Using `buildModules` helps making production startup faster and also significantly decreasing `node_modules` size for production deployments.
+Using `buildModules` helps to make production startup faster and also significantly decreasing `node_modules` size for production deployments.
 Please refer to each module docs to see if it is recommended to use `modules` or `buildModules`.

 The usage difference is: